mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 11 September 2025
+## On Friday, 12 September 2025

-- The average temperature today is 9.8˚C,
+- The average temperature today is 10.01˚C,
-- With highs of 10.53˚C and lows of 9.26˚C,
+- With highs of 10.54˚C and lows of 9.27˚C,
-- It may feel like 9.14˚C with broken clouds
+- It may feel like 9.36˚C with scattered clouds
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 87%
+- The pressure is 1004hPa and humidity is 88%
 - The sun will rise at 05:38 and set at 18:31

 <!-- weather_marker ends -->